0xTitan/sxg-starter/readme.md

 A Firebase site deployment template featuring Signed Exchange (SXG) integration.
 When deploying the site to firebase it will auto generate an sxg file with the content defined in ```functions/sxg/payload.html```
+The goal is to provide an easy and quick way to host and serve an sxg file.

 ## Features
 - **Signed Exchange (SXG)**